rsc-cis133DA-in-v12/CIS133DA-L5-Project-Template/README.md

     - In the second paragraph, briefly explain the different color methods.
     - Add appropriate text for each second-level heading that appropriately summarizes each paragraph.

+0. In the Footer section, update YourName with your actual name, and the copyright year to the current year (if necessary).

 <br>

 ## Example Project